csjliang/PPR10K/README.md

 ![sample_images](imgs/motivation.jpg)

-Examples of a group of photos from the PPR10K dataset.
+Two example groups of photos from the PPR10K dataset.
 **Top**: the raw photos;
-**Bottom**: the retouched results from one expert and the human-region masks.
+**Bottom**: the retouched results from expert-a and the human-region masks.
 The raw photos exhibit poor visual quality and large variance in subject views, background contexts, lighting conditions and camera settings.
-The retouched results demonstrate both good visual quality (with human-region priority) and group-level consistency.
+In contrast, the retouched results demonstrate both good visual quality (with *human-region priority*) and *group-level consistency*.

 ### Agreement